microsoft/msticpy/docs/source/visualization/TimeSeriesAnomalies.rst

 Using LogAnalytics Query Provider
 ---------------------------------

-msticpy has QueryProvider through which you can connect to LogAnalytics Data environment. via ``QueryProvider(data_environment="LogAnalytics")`` Once you connect to data environment (``qry_prov.connect()``), you can list the available queries (``qry_prov.list_queries()``) for the data
+msticpy has a QueryProvider through which you can connect to LogAnalytics Data environment. via ``QueryProvider(data_environment="LogAnalytics")`` Once you connect to data environment (``qry_prov.connect()``), you can list the available queries (``qry_prov.list_queries()``) for the data